Skip to main content

 User Management Service

-User Account contains information about a user
+User account contains information about a user (individual registered to the platform):

-User Account Data structure
+User Account Data Structure

 interface User {